ZcashFoundation/zebra/CONTRIBUTING.md

 8. When the RFC is merged, take the next available RFC number (not conflicting with any existing RFCs or design PRs) and name the RFC file accordingly, e.g., `0027-my-feature.md` for number 27.

-Make sure that `book/src/SUMMARY.md` links to the numbered RFC.
+9. Make sure that `book/src/SUMMARY.md` links to the new number for the RFC.

-7. After the RFC is accepted, create an issue for the implementation of the design, and update the RFC header and PR description with the implementation issue number.
+10. After the RFC is accepted, create an issue for the implementation of the design, and update the RFC header and PR description with the implementation issue number.